pkmn/engine/src/lib/gen1/README.md

 - **Jump Kick** / **High Jump Kick**: these should cause 1 HP of crash damage when the target is a Ghost, despite what Pokémon Showdown or Bulbapedia suggests or what the case is in later generations.
+- **Self-Destruct** / **Explosion**: these both should cause their target to continue building Rage even if they miss (most sources erroneously claim a move needs to hit to cause Rage to build but the `EXPLODE_EFFECT` is special-cased in the original game code).

 Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
 Pokémon Showdown's altered ordering here (which is more in line with how